2014 I-League 2nd Division final round

-The 2014 I-League 2nd Division Final Round is the seventh final round of the I-League 2nd Division.
+The 2014 I-League 2nd Division final round is the seventh final round of the I-League 2nd Division.
 The tournament began after the group stage was completed on 18 February 2014.
-Royal Wahingdoh F.C. won the tournament and will be promoted to 2014–15 I-League.
+Royal Wahingdoh won the tournament and will be promoted to 2014–15 I-League.

-Format
+Final round table

 United Sikkim are given direct entry to the final around, as they were relegated from 2012–13 I-League.
 Royal Wahingdoh F.C. and Kalighat Milan Sangha F.C. qualified from Group A and Bhawanipore F.C. and Hindustan F.C. qualified from group B.